Melanie Klein: Child analysis

+According to Klein, events such as wars affect the course of child development.
+A shift occurs from a paranoid-schizoid position to a depressive position.
+The paranoid-schizoid position is characterized by splitting the self and other into dichotomous good and evil with little ability to integrate the two or to recognize the relativity of these terms.

 Object relation theory

 Klein is known to be one of the primary founders of object relations theory.
-This theory of psychoanalysis is based on the assumption that all individuals have within them an internalized, and primarily unconscious realm of relationships.
-These relationships refer not only to the world around the individual, but more specifically to other individuals surrounding the subject.
+This theory of psychoanalysis is based on the assumption that all individuals have within them an internalized, and primarily unconscious, realm of relationships.
+These relationships refer not only to the world around the individual but more specifically to other individuals surrounding the subject.
 Object relation theory focuses primarily on the interaction individuals have with others, how those interactions are internalized, and how these now internalized object relations affect one's psychological framework.
 The term "object" refers to the potential embodiment of fear, desire, envy or other comparable emotions.
 The object and the subject are separated, allowing for a more simplistic approach to addressing the deprived areas of need when used in the clinical setting.

-Klein’s approach differed from Anna Freud's ego-psychology approach.
+Klein's approach differed from Anna Freud's ego-psychology approach.
 Klein explored the interpersonal aspect of the structural model.
 In the mid-1920s, she thought differently about the first mode of defense.
 Klein thought it was expulsion while Freud speculated it was repression (Stein, 1990).
-Klein suggested that the infant could relate - from birth - to its mother, who was deemed either “good” or “bad” and internalized as archaic part-object, thereby developing a phantasy life in the infant.
-Because of this supposition, Klein’s beliefs required her to proclaim that an ego exists from birth, enabling the infant to relate to others early in life (Likierman & Urban, 1999).
+Klein suggested that the infant could relate—from birth—to its mother, who was deemed either "good" or "bad" and internalized as archaic part-object, thereby developing a phantasy life in the infant.
+Because of this supposition, Klein's beliefs required her to proclaim that an ego exists from birth, enabling the infant to relate to others early in life (Likierman & Urban, 1999).

+"Envy and Gratitude"

+Melanie Klein's last major work "Envy and Gratitude" was published in 1957 and is considered the culmination of her theoretical contributions.
+This work represents the maturation of Klein's psychoanalytic thinking and integrates her previous concepts—paranoid-schizoid and depressive positions, death drive, projective identification—into a more comprehensive framework.